 When the client application issues a write request, the server child process overwrites the received message in the correct place in the child's copy of the database.
 The server must send back a response message to the client to indicate that the write request has been completed.

 Write Example

-client sends the message: w 4 The Blue Devils will be number 1! server child overwrites message 4 in the child's database with the text
+client sends the message: w 4 Duke Blue Devils - 2001 National Champs! server child overwrites message 4 in the child's database with the text: